ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    the Biology substable.
    :label:`fig-subtable-after`

-To see this,
-recall that in Section 2
+Recall that in Section 2
 we could not insert a row into ``CSE`` without also inserting a row into ``Biology``.
-SciSheets addresses this requirement by providing a row popup for each table.
+SciSheets addresses this requirement by providing a separate row popup for each subtable.
 This is shown in
 Fig. :ref:`fig-subtable-insert` where there is a popup for row 3 of ``CSE``.
 The result of selecting ``insert`` is displayed in Fig. :ref:`fig-subtable-after`.
-Note that the ``Biology`` subtable is not modified.
+Note that the ``Biology`` subtable is not modified when there is an insert into ``CSE``.

 4. Design
 ---------

 SciSheets uses a client-server design.
 The client runs in the browser using HTML and JavaScript;
-the server runs Python using the Django framework ref??.
+the server runs Python using the Django framework [DJANGOPR].
 This design provides a
-zero install deployment and
+zero install deployment, and
-leverages the rapid innovation of browser technologies.
+leverages the rapid innovation in browser technologies.

 Our strategy has been to limit the scope of the client code to presentation and handling end-user interactions.
-In some cases, the client requires data from the server to perform an end-user interaction
+When the client requires data from the server to perform end-user interactions
-(e.g., populate a list of saved scisheets).
+(e.g., populate a list of saved scisheets), the client uses AJAX calls.
-In these cases,
-the client interacts with the server via AJAX calls.
-The client makes use of several JavaScript packages including JQuery, YUI DataTable, and JQueryLinedText.
+The client also makes use of several JavaScript packages including JQuery [JQUERYPR], YUI DataTable [YUIDATAT], and JQueryLinedText [JQUERYLI].

 .. figure:: SciSheetsCoreClasses.png
    :scale: 30 %

    SciSheets core classes. :label:`fig-coreclasses`

-The SciSheets server handles the details of requests, which also requires maintaining the data associated with scisheets.
+The SciSheets server handles the details of user requests, which also requires maintaining the data associated with scisheets.
 Fig :ref:`fig-coreclasses` displays the core classes used in the SciSheets server.
 Core classes have several required methods.
-One example of this is the ``copy`` method.
-This method makes a copy of the object for which it is invoked.
+For example, the ``copy`` method makes a copy of the object for which it is invoked.
-To do this, the object calls the ``copy`` method for its parent class as well (which happens recursively).
+To do this, the object calls the ``copy`` method of its parent class as well, and this is done recursively.
-Further, the object must call the ``copy`` method for core objects that are instance variables.
+Further, the object must call the ``copy`` method for core objects that are in its instance variables, such as
-For example,
-``ColumnContainer`` objects have an instance variable ``columns`` that contains a list of ``Column`` objects.
+``ColumnContainer`` which has the instance variable ``columns`` that contains a list of ``Column`` objects.
 Other examples of required methods are ``isEquivalent``, which tests if two objects have the same values of instance variables, and
 ``deserialize``, which creates objects based on data serialized in a JSON structure.

+Next, we describe
-We now describe the responsibility of the classes in the ``Tree`` hierarchy in Fig. :ref:`fig-coreclasses`.
+the classes in
+Fig. :ref:`fig-coreclasses`.
 ``Tree`` implements a tree that is used to express hierarchical relationships such as between ``Table`` and ``Column`` objects.